 Are you graduating soon or looking for a new specialization for your nursing career?
-Then consider working as a home health RN.
-These skilled nurses bring quality care to the homes of individuals living with illnesses and other medical conditions or dealing with injuries, limited mobility or disabilities.
-Home health makes a big difference in quality of life for these patients, helping them be independent, and also serves as a rewarding and fulfilling career path for nurses.
+If you enjoy a little autonomy and are looking for a high amount of job satisfaction, you might consider a career as a home health RN.
+These skilled nurses are critical in bringing quality care to the homes of individuals who are living with illnesses and other medical conditions or dealing with injuries, limited mobility or disabilities.
+Home health makes an immeasurable difference in the quality of life for these patients, helping them be independent, and serves as a rewarding and fulfilling career path for nurses.

 Demand on the rise

 There’s never been a better – or more lucrative – time to seek work as a home health RN.
 This is largely due to changing demographics, with the number of retirees and elderly booming.

 “America is experiencing a dramatic shift in demographics, and in 2019, people older than 65 years will outnumber those younger than five,” noted the article “The Future of Home Health Care,” published in the Home Health Care Management & Practice Journal.
 “One of the greatest health care challenges facing our country is ensuring that older Americans with serious chronic illness and other maladies of aging can remain as independent as possible.”